 Third Dissemination Event of the ProCAncer-I Project in Athens

-ProCAncer-I will be organising the 3rd Dissemination Event at the 21st IEEE International Symposium on Biomedical Imaging, which will be held in Athens, Greece, May 27-30, 2024.
-ProCAncer-I will organise the Workshop “Integrating imaging Data and AI models for...
+ProCAncer-I organised the 3rd Dissemination Event of the project at the 21st IEEE International Symposium on Biomedical Imaging, held in Athens, Greece, May 27-30, 2024.
+During the symposium, ProCAncer-I organised the Workshop “Integrating imaging Data and AI models...

 Twitter feed is not available at the moment.